Zaharah/processtransformer/README.md

 ## Data
 The events log for the predictive busienss process monitoring can be found at [4TU Research Data](https://data.4tu.nl/categories/_/13500?categories=13503)

-## How to cite our paper
+## How to cite

-Please consider citing our papers if you use code or ideas from this project:
+Please consider citing our paper if you use code or ideas from this project:

 Zaharah A. Bukhsh, Aaqib Saeed, & Remco M. Dijkman.
 (2021). ["ProcessTransformer: Predictive Business Process Monitoring with Transformer Network"](https://arxiv.org/abs/2104.00721). arXiv preprint arXiv:2104.00721